Atos20/OM-comp-challenge-1/README.md

 #
 ![Main page](https://user-images.githubusercontent.com/56229864/82797390-4026e400-9e34-11ea-8993-37d211e7b074.png)

 On the informational card the user finds more buttons to interact with.
-On the left side of the picture of each patient the **top button** or **diagnostic** button allows the user to find out more about what kind of treatment the patient currently is undertaking as well as the health status.
-The second buttons or **bill button** lets the user know of current bills or past due bills.
+On the left side of the picture of each patient the **top button** or **diagnostic** button allows the user to find out more about what kind of treatment the patient is currently undertaking as well as the health status.
+The second button or **bill button** lets the user know of current bills or past due bills.
 The third button shows the current medications prescribed by the doctor.

 ![Screen Shot 2020-05-25 at 3 14 45 AM](https://user-images.githubusercontent.com/56229864/82798573-ec1cff00-9e35-11ea-8261-a4ff494a58a2.png)